mandalabhash/AimScan/readme.md

 ## Functions
 - Scans for SSTI vulnerabilities using various payloads.
 - Scans for LFI vulnerabilities using common traversal sequences.
-- Provides detailed reports of vulnerabilities found.
-- Multi-threaded scanning for faster results.
+- Provides reports if thw guven domain vulnerable to SSTI or LFI or both.
 - Colorful CLI output for better visualization.
-- Logs the scan results for further analysis.
+- Logs the scan results for further analysis inti text files.

 ## Requirements
 - Python 3